 Submit a photo for your student ID card beginning July 1 and at least one week prior to your arrival on campus.
 Deadline is September 1 for all students who will be arriving for Welcome Week.
 Click here for details and instructions.

-Advanced Placement Exam in music (required only of transfer students; optional for all others; by September 7)
+Advanced Placement Exam in music theory (required only of transfer students; optional for all others; by September 5)

 All incoming music majors (freshmen and transfers) are required to complete the Preliminary Assessment by May 31 and the Placement Exam by August 31, as are BA students who wish to enroll in the core music theory curriculum.
-The summer E-course (opens June 15) is highly recommended as preparation for the music theory core curriculum.
+The summer E-course (for which you’ll receive an Enrollment Key when you complete the Pre-Assessment) is highly recommended as preparation for the music theory core curriculum.
 Lawrence’s Advanced Placement Exams in music theory and aural skills are required of all transfer students and recommended for incoming freshmen who have had significant prior training in those areas.
-Advanced-placement auditions for sight-singing will be held on September 7 for a small percentage of students based on the Placement Exam scores; students invited to take this audition will be contacted during the first week of September.
+Advanced-placement auditions for sight-singing will be held on September 5 for a small percentage of students based on the Placement Exam scores; students invited to take this audition will be contacted during the first week of September.
 For more information about music theory placement and the music theory core curriculum (including required fall-term textbooks), click here.

 This packet includes good stuff about Welcome Week (among other important and exciting things).